 - Paris Metro: 11.60€ for 10 one-way tickets

-Europe has so much good beer and wine and it would be a shame to not sample a gallon or two.
-It is very easy to spend a lot on alcohol and it gets a whole lot easier after a few drinks.
-Good wine and beer are cheap at the grocery store but get a little pricier at restaurants/bars.
+Europe has so much good beer and wine that it would be a shame to not sample a gallon or two.
+It is very easy to spend a lot on alcohol, and it gets a whole lot easier after a few drinks.
+Good wine and beer are cheap at the grocery store, but they get a little pricier at restaurants/bars.
 As always, alcohol is much more expensive in the touristy parts of town.
 Alcohol prices go down considerably in Eastern Europe.
 Sample alcohol prices from around Europe: